 - Vertebrates: both birds and mammals are vertebrates, which means that they have backbones.

 - Endothermic (warm-blooded): both birds and mammals are endothermic (warm-blooded).
-This means that they are able to regulate their own body temperatures.
-For example, warm-blooded animals are able to warm themselves up when cold (e.g. by shivering); they don’t need to move to a warmer location or bask in the sun like cold-blooded animals).
+This means that they are able to regulate their own body temperatures, and maintain a constant body temperature.
+For example, warm-blooded animals are able to warm themselves up when cold (e.g. by shivering); they don’t need to move to a warmer location or bask in the sun like cold-blooded animals such as lizards).

 - Four-chambered hearts: the hearts of both birds and mammals have four-chambers.
 This is a more efficient system than the three-chambered hearts of amphibians and most reptiles.